Perth, Kansas

 Perth is an unincorporated community in Sumner County, Kansas, United States.
 It is located about 9 miles southwest of Wellington near the intersection of S Clearwater Rd and W 80th St S, next to the railroad.

 History

 A post office was opened in Perth in 1882, and remained in operation until it was discontinued in 1954.

 Education

 The community is served by Wellington USD 353 public school district.

+Transportation

+The Chicago, Rock Island and Pacific Railroad formerly provided passenger rail service to Perth on their mainline from Minneapolis to Houston until at least 1951.
+As of 2025, the nearest passenger rail station is located in Newton, where Amtrak's Southwest Chief stops once daily on a route from Chicago to Los Angeles.